The Weaver’s Playground: How to Weave a Scarf

 Leno (pronounced lee-no) is a lace weave created by twisting warp ends around each other and holding the twist with a weft end.
 This interesting woven lace scarf project uses beads, but not the way you think.
 All you need is a four-shaft loom and 20 pony beads, available at craft stores, and this tutorial to walk you through the “bead leno” technique!
 Once you master the basics, you’ll be ready to design and experiment with leno yourself.

-If you’re looking to get into weaving, or if you’re just looking for some new scarf projects to weave, the projects in Weaving Today’s free eBook will whet your weaving appetite.
+If you’re looking to get into weaving, or if you’re just looking for some new scarf projects to weave, the projects in Interweave’s free eBook will whet your weaving appetite.
 These projects are compiled from Handwoven magazines, Interweave books, and beyond, bringing you the very best of scarf-weaving.

 Each of these scarves goes beyond the ordinary, without the need for more than four shafts.
 Some of the projects even allow you to give your rigid-heddle loom some love.
 Use pony beads to weave leno lace, master basketweave, and even learn to create unusual effects by spacing your warp threads!